CooCOccO/aliyun-oss-ruby-sdk/README.md

     objects.each{ |o| puts o.key }

 The `list_objects` command returns an iterator for you to get the information of each object in order.
-Object For the object structure, see {Aliyun::OSS::Object} in the API documentation.
+Object For the object structure, see {AliyunOSS::OSS::Object} in the API documentation.

 ### Create an object in the bucket